 Research Interests

-• Epidemiology, outcomes, and disparities in chronic kidney disease (CKD)
+- Epidemiology, outcomes, and health disparities in chronic kidney disease

 Other Information

-Before joining UVA in 2005, Dr. Yan had worked in the Department of Biostatistics and Epidemiology at the Cleveland Clinic Foundation (CCF) for many years.
-She served as a primary statistician for several NIH-funded large-scale multi-center clinical trials, including the landmark Hemodialysis Study (HEMO), for which the CCF was the Data Coordinating Center.
-At UVA, she has collaborated with clinicians and researchers in School of Medicine and School of Nursing on a number of NIH U-level grants, clinical trials, and investigator-initiated R01 grants.
-She has also served as a statistics mentor for a number of physicians and health-service researchers on their K awards, and co-mentored more than two dozen doctoral students on their dissertations.
+Before joining UVA in 2005, Dr. Yan worked in the Department of Biostatistics and Epidemiology at the Cleveland Clinic Foundation (CCF), where she served as a primary statistician for several NIH-funded large-scale, multicenter clinical trials, including the landmark Hemodialysis Study (HEMO), for which CCF was the Data Coordinating Center.

 Selected Publications